bharath-ml/DSA_JOURNEY/README.md

 Instead of coding *every single problem*, I follow the **80/20 rule** — solving **20% of problems** that cover **80% of patterns and interview questions**.
 Each concept includes:
 - 🔑 Core concepts & patterns
-- 💡 Handpicked problems (LeetCode, GUVI, etc.)
+- 💡 Handpicked problems (LeetCode, GFG, etc.)
 - ✍️ Notes, cheat sheets & self-explanations

 ---